Chicago firefighter dies weeks after being injured in fire at home near O’Hare

 “He was surrounded by family as he made his transition,” the department said in a tweet.

 Two other firefighters suffered less serious injuries, according to Chicago Fire Department spokesman Larry Langford.
-A procession to the Cook County medical examiner’s office was expected to begin about 11 a.m. from Loyola.
+A procession to the Cook County medical examiner’s office was expected to begin about noon from Loyola.

 Our sad duty to report, CFD LT.
 Kevin Ward, injured in a house fire on Balmoral passed away at Loyola Medical Center.
 He was surrounded by family as he made his transition.
 He will be escorted from LMC to the medical examiner's office this morning.
 Joined in 1996, he was 59. pic.twitter.com/bNUATtzpn3— Chicago Fire Media (@CFDMedia) August 29, 2023